When are you not entitled to flight compensation?

-Air traffic controller strikes are likely the worst, as they can affect flights not only in the airport, but also those flying nearby.
-However, we have recently seen all sorts of other staff, from luggage handlers to security go on a Düsseldorf Airport airport strike.
+Air traffic controller strikes have the biggest impact, as they affect flights not only in the airport but also nearby flights.
+However, all types of staff can cause a Düsseldorf Airport strike, from luggage handlers to security personnel.

 Bad weather conditions at Düsseldorf Airport

-Planes might be big advanced, but they are not immune to all weather conditions.
-Therefore, terrible weather can result in Düsseldorf Airport airport delays and cancellations.
-These often happen in winter, when snow can easily mess things up.
+Planes are not immune to all weather conditions and bad weather can result in cancellations and delays at Dusseldorf Airport.
+These often happen in the winter, when snow causes many issues.